aelithron/nowordchat/README.md

-# ❌⌨️💬 No Word Chat
+# ❌✍️💬 No Word Chat
 Communicate past language barriers with ease!
 This is coded for Shipwrecked's Challenge 2, which makes us create an app that doesn't use text or numbers.
+Even though it is named No Word Chat, it actually doesn't allow any text or numbers to be entered, only emojis.

 <div align="center">
   <a href="https://shipwrecked.hackclub.com/?t=ghrm" target="_blank">